 “A very immersive book.
 From beginning to end you’re taken on a journey through a vivid, complex world that also speaks prominently about our own.
 Sci-fi can often be too lacking in plot; in Ribbonworld, the author intertwines realism brilliantly with fantastical settings to create a very compelling read.”

-For Layla Balcom, fresh from wresting control of her father’s inheritance from those who would have destroyed it, the news is devastating.
+For Layla Balcom, the news is devastating.
+She’s just resumed her rightful place as head of Balcom.
+This problem threatens to spoil her moment of triumph.
 Can the drug be flawed?
 Or is something else going on?

 “This book has to be one of the best Sci-fi/Crime stories I have read so far.
 The storyline stops you from putting the book down.

 The characters that Richard Dee creates quickly become part of your life; which makes finishing this book really frustrating.
 I can’t wait for the third instalment, to see what trouble Miles can get into next.”

 The most famous woman in the Galaxy, heiress to the Balcom empire, has vanished.

 Has she simply exchanged her celebrity life for peace and quiet or has the unthinkable happened?

 In the midst of the search, where rumours and speculation are rife, journalist Miles Goram thinks that he’s found the answer.

 A girl on the run suggests that Layla could be a hostage, in a secret club where the rich indulge their fantasies.
 It’s located on Dalyster, a corrupt and secretive world.
 A place where his status as a reporter will do him no favours in his efforts to uncover the truth.